 • started August 2023: Tax Credits only

-• April to June 2024: Income Support only, Income Support and Housing Benefit, Tax Credits with Housing Benefit, Housing Benefit only
+• From April to June 2024: Income Support only, Income Support and Housing Benefit, Tax Credits with Housing Benefit, Housing Benefit only

 What you should do if you receive a legacy benefit